 Advantages of Hip Resurfacing

 The advantages of hip resurfacing over traditional total hip replacements is an area of controversy among orthopaedic surgeons.
-A great deal of research is currently being done on this topic.
+Research is currently being done on this topic.

-- Hip resurfacings may be easier to revise.
+- Hip resurfacings may be easier to revise (redo).
 Because the components (called implants) used in hip replacements and hip resurfacings are mechanical parts, they can — and do — wear out or loosen over time.
-This typically occurs between 10 and 20 years after the procedure, although implants may last longer or shorter periods of time.
+This typically occurs 15 to 20 years after the procedure, although implants may last longer or shorter periods of time.

 If an implant fails, an additional operation may be necessary.
 This second procedure is called a revision and it can be more complicated than the initial operation.
 Because hip resurfacing removes less bone from the femur (thighbone) than a traditional hip replacement, many surgeons believe it is easier to exchange implants that fail after hip resurfacing.